James-Burch/Project-3/README.md

 ![Image to show ](readme-images/pep8-validation.png)
 ## Bugs and Fixes
 ### Identified bug where workout data always overrides the previous workout data instead of storing extra
 - I have been unable to fix this bug due to the chosen layout and append statments I have used to create my program, despite this bug the program still works and functions showcasing my Python skills.
+If I were to improve this program to make it more in depth and have a better usablility then I would set it up so that each user that signs up has a new sheet created which stores every single workout logged and allows the user to see a workout by selecting a certain date, it would then pull the data stored on that day and display it.

 ### Identified a bug where everytime a user logged a workout it would create a whole new row for username and that specific workout
 - After identifying this bug I was able to create the function which checks if the user has already got workout data stored or if their username is in the worksheet, if the username is there it will then remove and update the workout data into the row where the username and password is stored.
 The worksheet will only ever have 1 row for each new user instead of before each workout would create a duplicate user with the same password and username.